kousikmitra/pydo/README.md

 # pydo

-This is a simple python package t manage all your todos through command line interface.
+This is a simple python package to manage all your todos through command line interface.

+# Getting Started

+1. `git clone <repo>`
+2. `python setup.py install`
+3. `pydo --help`